IlyaGershman/easy-poll/README.md

 This function initiates a polling process, returning an object that includes `init` and `abort` methods:

 - `init`: Starts the polling sequence and returns a promise with the polling result.
 Re-invoking `init` will return the initial promise instead of creating a new polling instance.
-- `abort`: Stops the polling process and returns the result of the last poll, regardless of success or failure.
+- `abort`: Stops the polling process and returns the promise with the result of the last poll, regardless of success or failure.

 ### `subscribePolling`